Dexzmond01/portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of Abdullaih Solutions Ltd, I provide consulting services for businesses and mentor aspiring analysts.*
+*As an Analyst of Abdullaih Solutions Ltd, I provide consulting services for businesses and mentor aspiring analysts.*
 *As a data analyst,my role involves collecting, organizing, and analyzing data to help organizations make informed business decisions.
 Here are some of the key tasks i perform;*

 **- ✅ Data Analytics Consulting.**